brianekummer/autohotkey-older/Read Me.md

     - Chrome now has "Scroll to text fragment" that will highlight parts of the web page, but that also doesn't apply to input fields

+## Research
+- For source code popup menu, my keyboard navigation problem is because I move the mouse while popping up the menu.
+    - If I want to use the keyboard to navigate the popup menu, take my hand off the mouse

 ## Credits